 - Cal.
 Penal Code §§ 16790, 30500-31115.
 California’s ban on 50 caliber rifles was adopted after a number of local cities and counties in California imposed local bans on these weapons.
 See, e.g., Los Angeles, Cal., Municipal Code ch.
 V, art.
 5, § 55.18; San Francisco, Cal., Police Code art.
 9, § 613.10-1. [↩]

 - Under the definition of “destructive device,” California also bans the possession, sale, offer for sale, and knowing transportation of incendiary and tracer ammunition that is equal to or less than .60 caliber, for use in rifles, including .50 caliber rifles.
 Cal.
 Penal Code §§ 16460, 18710, 18730.
 Connecticut also bans distribution, transportation, importation, sale and transfer of armor piercing or incendiary 50 caliber bullets.
 Conn.
 Gen. Stat. § 53-202l. [↩]

 - Registration is critical to any law that exempts pre-ban weapons.
 Without such a provision, it would be nearly impossible to enforce a possession ban because there would be no way to determine the date an individual acquired possession of a banned weapon. [↩]

-- See our Registration of Firearms policy summary for features of comprehensive registration laws.
+- See our summary on the Registration of Firearms for features of comprehensive registration laws.
 The most comprehensive system of regulating the purchase, possession and ownership of firearms combines registration of firearms with licensing of gun owners.
-Additional information on licensing of firearm owners is contained in our Licensing of Gun Owners or Purchasers policy summary. [↩]
+Additional information on licensing of firearm owners is contained in our summary on Licensing Gun Owners & Purchasers. [↩]